-The turret was electrically actuated, an innovation at the time that reduced weight and also improved speed and controllability.
+The turret was electrically actuated, an innovation at the time that reduced weight, while also improving turn rate and controllability.
 It was designed by Grumman engineer Oscar Olsen, working with the General Electric company.
 The gunner controlled the turret with a pistol grip that included a trigger, and had both a reflector sight and a backup iron sight to target the gun.
 The turret featured an armored seat, armored sides, and armor glass in front.
 The gunner entered the turret from the rear of the cockpit; in an emergency, he could pop open a panel on the right side of the turret for a quick escape.

 GRUMMAN TBF-1 AVENGER: _____________________ _________________ ___________________ spec metric english _____________________ _________________ ___________________ wingspan 16.5 meters 54 feet 2 inches wing area 45.52 sq_meters 490 sq_feet length 12.2 meters 40 feet height 5 meters 16 feet 5 inches empty weight 4,790 kilograms 10,555 pounds max loaded weight 7,876 kilograms 17,364 pounds maximum speed 430 KPH 267 MPH / 232 KT service ceiling 6,830 meters 22,400 feet range (internal fuel) 1,778 kilometers 1,105 MI / 960 NMI _____________________ _________________ ___________________